 The Calendar Invite enhancement makes it simple to invite people to an event.
-And, with a click of a button, they can RSVP and add the event to their own calendar.
+And, with the click of a button, they can RSVP and add the event to their own calendar.

-To instantly create a calendar invite, hover over the calendar icon in the bottom bar of the compose window and click Send calendar invite:
+To instantly create a calendar invite, click the calendar icon in the top bar of the compose window.

 You can also use the slash command: type

 /invite to launch the calendar invite enhancement.

 Next, fill out the event details (title, location, description, and time zone).
 Mixmax remembers event titles, locations, and descriptions you've used before: just start typing and the information will autocomplete.
 You can also select prior titles, locations, and descriptions by clicking the arrow.
 For time zone, select the time zone of your recipients.
 You can add additional guests who will automatically be added to the event as soon as your recipient replies.

 You can schedule on your own calendar, or schedule on someone else's calendar.
 Here's how to schedule on shared calendars.